 A ceiling fan can be installed in an apartment only by keeping a list of restrictions in mind.
 Most apartment rooms are of limited space, so the ceiling height should be carefully considered.
 The low-height ceiling fans are thus the perfect solution.
 Anyhow, in this discussion, we have listed the typical obstacles and how should these be tackled to install the ceiling fan.
-Nevertheless, keep in mind the ceiling fan installation procedure in your apartment should be undertaken by the licensed electricians functioning in Mindarie.
+Nevertheless, keep in mind the ceiling fan installation in Mindarie procedure in your apartment should be undertaken by licensed electricians functioning.

 1. Lower Ceiling Heights

 According to Australian regulations, the floor-to-blade measurement should be a minimum of 2.1, so the blades do not hang past the point.
 Choose the ceiling fans with the lowest drop measuring 169mm from ceiling to blade.

 The rooms might be smaller than standard, making it a challenge to find a fan looking proportionate to the space size.
 You will have to choose tiny fans ranging from 36 inches to 42 inches in varied style ranges.
 For a better and more refined look, you might even choose the LED light adaptable fans.

 On the other hand, for the larger room, you are free to choose small and big size fans ranging from 49inches to 56inches blades.